Missouri Senate candidate Mark McCloskey says teen incest victims should be denied abortions

 Abortion exceptions have been a treacherous topic for Republicans running for U.S. Senate.
 In 2012, then-Missouri Rep. Todd Akin, the Republican nominee for Senate, was asked by a television station whether he supported abortion rights for women who had been raped.

-Akin, who died this month, responded, “If it’s a legitimate rape, the female body has ways to try to shut that whole thing down,” in a comment that sank his Senate campaign.
+Akin, who died of cancer this month, responded, “If it’s a legitimate rape, the female body has ways to try to shut that whole thing down,” in a comment that sank his Senate campaign.

 Abortion rights nationally hinge on a Supreme Court case, to be heard later this year, concerning Mississippi’s 15-week abortion ban.
 The court in that case could overturn Roe v.
 Wade, the 1973 precedent that set a constitutional right to the procedure in the first trimester.